flashfire1001/C-Cpp-Programming/Notes-During-Programming/Inheritance In Cpp.md

 };

 class Derived : public Base {
-    // a is public, b is protected, c is not accessible(c is not in inherited)
+    // a is public, b is protected, c is not accessible(c is not inherited)

     public :
     void call_protected_b{